Forest: Etymology

 Uses of forest in English to denote any uninhabited and unenclosed area are presently considered archaic.
-The Norman rulers of England introduced the word as a legal term, as seen in Latin texts such as the Magna Carta, to denote uncultivated land that was legally designated for hunting by feudal nobility (see Royal Forest).
+The Norman rulers of England introduced the word as a legal term, as seen in Latin texts such as Magna Carta, to denote uncultivated land that was legally designated for hunting by feudal nobility (see royal forest).

 These hunting forests did not necessarily contain any trees.
 Because that often included significant areas of woodland, "forest" eventually came to connote woodland in general, regardless of tree density.
 By the beginning of the fourteenth century, English texts used the word in all three of its senses: common, legal, and archaic.
 Other English words used to denote "an area with a high density of trees" are firth, frith, holt, weald, wold, wood, and woodland.
 Unlike forest, these are all derived from Old English and were not borrowed from another language.
 Some present classifications reserve woodland for denoting a locale with more open space between trees, and distinguish kinds of woodlands as open forests and closed forests, premised on their crown covers.
 Finally, sylva (plural sylvae or, less classically, sylvas) is a peculiar English spelling of the Latin silva, denoting a "woodland", and has precedent in English, including its plural forms.
 While its use as a synonym of forest, and as a Latinate word denoting a woodland, may be admitted; in a specific technical sense it is restricted to denoting the species of trees that comprise the woodlands of a region, as in its sense in the subject of silviculture.
 The resorting to sylva in English indicates more precisely the denotation that the use of forest intends.

 Evolutionary history

-The first known forests on Earth arose in the Late Devonian (approximately 380 million years ago), with the evolution of Archaeopteris, which was a plant that was both tree-like and fern-like, growing to 20 m in height.
-It quickly spread throughout the world, from the equator to subpolar latitudes; and it formed the first forest by being the first species known to cast shade due to its fronds and by forming soil from its roots.
-Archaeopteris was deciduous, dropping its fronds onto the forest floor, the shade, soil, and forest duff from the dropped fronds creating the first forest.
+The first known forests on Earth arose in the Middle Devonian (approximately 390 million years ago), with the evolution of cladoxylopsid plants like Calamophyton.
+Appeared in the Late Devonian, Archaeopteris was both tree-like and fern-like plant, growing to 20 m in height or more.
+It quickly spread throughout the world, from the equator to subpolar latitudes.
+It is the first species known to cast shade due to its fronds and forming soil from its roots.
+Archaeopteris was deciduous, dropping its fronds onto the forest floor, the shade, soil, and forest duff from the dropped fronds creating the early forest.
 The shed organic matter altered the freshwater environment, slowing its flow and providing food.
 This promoted freshwater fish.